patx/micropie/README.md

         return f"Form submitted by: {username}"

     async def submit_catch_all(self):
-        username = self.body_params.get("username", ["Anonymous"])[0]
+        username = self.request.body_params.get("username", ["Anonymous"])[0]
         return f"Submitted by: {username}"
 ```

 By default, MicroPie's route handlers can accept any request method, it's up to you how to handle any incoming requests!
-You can check the request method in the handler with the`scope["method"]`.
+You can check the request method (and an number of other things specific to the current request state) in the handler with`self.request.method`.
 ### **3. Real-Time Communication with Socket.IO**
 Because of its designed simplicity, MicroPie does not handle WebSockets out of the box.
 While the underlying ASGI interface can theoretically handle WebSocket connections, MicroPie’s routing and request-handling logic is designed primarily for HTTP.
 While MicroPie does not natively support WebSockets, you can easily integrate dedicated Websockets libraries like **Socket.IO** alongside Uvicorn to handle real-time, bidirectional communication.
 Check out [examples/socketio](https://github.com/patx/micropie/tree/main/examples/socketio) to see this in action.